vijaidjearam/jellyfin-symlink-helper/README.md

 # 🧩 Jellyfin Symlink Helper Docker container from DockerHub

-This project sets up a Docker container using the [`vijaidj/jellyfin-symlink-helper`](https://hub.docker.com/r/vijaidj/jellyfin-symlink-helper) image to process media files and create symbolic links, helping Jellyfin better index and organize your media library.
+This project deploys a Docker container using the [`vijaidj/jellyfin-symlink-helper`](https://hub.docker.com/r/vijaidj/jellyfin-symlink-helper) image.
+It scans a source directory for media files and creates symbolic links in a destination directory, enabling Jellyfin to correctly recognize and organize the content.

 ---

 ## 📦 Overview

-The container watches a specified **source** directory for media files and creates symbolic links in a structured format inside a **destination** directory.
-These symlinks are designed to be recognized and parsed correctly by [Jellyfin](https://jellyfin.org/).
+This helper tool is useful when downloaded or unmanaged media needs to be cleaned up, renamed, and symlinked into a structured format for Jellyfin to consume easily.

 ---